You’ve got a million things to do already. You’re constantly following projects through and are now tasked with finding your next job.

 Objective: Aiming to secure a position as a programme manager with Google.
 As a recent graduate with two years of internship experience in this industry, I’ve developed excellent organisational, leadership, and communication skills that translate perfectly to enhancing service efficiency and delivery regarding company performance.

-These statements are detailed while also providing employers with metrics to measure the value you offer as an employee.
+These statements are detailed while also providing employers with metrics to assess the value you offer as an employee.

 How to include work experience